CMIT-135, CMIT-200, MGMT-260

 Fast Start Formula Career Offerings

 Increasing the career mobility of our students is at the center of everything we do.
-As an associate degree student, you get free access to the Fast Start Formula Career Course for getting noticed and getting hired, taught by Jen Morris, a leading executive career coach that partners with us to support our students in their job search journeys.
-This course is online, self-paced and full of tips and tricks to land a job you'll love.
-Jen also hosts ongoing live webinars to answer specific questions, share additional insights, and do live "hot seat" coaching with CCO students.
+As an associate degree student, you get free access to Fast Start Formula Career Bundle for getting noticed and getting hired, taught by Jen Morris, a leading executive career coach that partners with us to support our students in their job search journeys.

 Academic Excellence and Recognition